NUISANCEMC/ProSelecta/README.md

 ### projectors

-The rest of `ps::part` is built around the concept of particle projectors.
-Projectors are objects that can be called on a HepMC3::GenParticlePtr and return some type.

-Some of these projectors, those that project onto a single real number, can be used to define sorting orders and cuts.
+`ps::part` is built around the concept of particle projectors.
+Projectors are objects that can be called on a HepMC3::GenParticlePtr and return some calculated object, usually a number representing the value of a physical property.
+Those that project onto a single real number, can be used to define particle sorting orders and particle cuts.
 ProSelecta defines a number of projectors based on natural projections of four-vectors:

 ```c++
 ps::p3mod; //can be used to sort or cut